Manuscripts Under Review & Forthcoming Papers:

 "'Eem' Negation in African American English: A Next Step In Jespersen's Cycle?" in the University of Pennsylvania Working Papers in linguistics (PWPL Vol. 22.1: Proceedings of the 39th Annual Penn Linguistics Conference).
 Available here.

-"Talmbout: An Overlooked Verb of Quotation in AAE" to appear in the University of Pennsylvania Working Papers in linguistics (PWPL Vol. 22.2: Select Papers from NWAV44).
+"Talmbout: An Overlooked Verb of Quotation in AAE" in the University of Pennsylvania Working Papers in linguistics (PWPL Vol. 22.2: Select Papers from NWAV44).
+Available here.

 "An Investigation of Intervocalic Affricate Simplification in Mandarin" in the Proceedings of the 18th International Congress of Phonetic Sciences.
 Available here.